Zaltaer/Data-Portfolio/README.md

 # Data-Portfolio
 A collection of my projects that tackle a variety of problems in different verticals and use data to uncover novel insights.
-These projects show off my skills in Python, SQL, Tableau, and Excel/Sheets to extract, explore, analyze, and vizualize data.
+These projects show off my skills in Python, SQL, Tableau, and Excel/Sheets to extract, explore, clean, analyze, and vizualize data.

 ## Other links: